CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Introduction

-Figure \ref{fig:evolution} represents the evolution of ontologies as well as vocabularies in terms of \emph{level of abstraction}.
-Primarily, the early generation of vocabularies was created for annotating datasets (i.e. meta data) or describing a domain.
-The next generation of vocabularies are those used for interoperability issues, they are created from a higher abstraction level.
-The other generation of ontologies have cognitive applicability, thus they have the highest level of abstraction.
+Figure \ref{fig:evolution} represents the evolution of ontologies as well as vocabularies regarding the \emph{level of abstraction}.
+The early generation of vocabularies was primarily for annotating datasets (i.e., metadata) or describing a domain.
+The next generation of vocabularies have supported interoperability requirements and hence are created from a higher level of abstraction.
+The subsequent generation of ontologies has cognitive applicability and therefore has the highest level of abstraction.
 CEVO provides a high abstraction for annotating events.

 This paper is organized as follows.
-Related work is presented in Section \ref{sec:problemStatement} presents the deficiencies that motivated us to develop the CEVO ontology.
+Related work is presented in Section \ref{sec:relatedwork}.
+Section \ref{sec:problemStatement} presents the deficiencies that motivated us to develop the CEVO ontology.
 Section \ref{sec:requirements} discusses fundamental requirements for designing the CEVO ontology.
 The principles and considerations that Beth Levin has taken into account for categorizing English verbs are presented in Section \ref{sec:levinPrinciples}.
 The main concepts of CEVO are introduced in Section \ref{sec:CEVO}.
 We discuss three use cases employing CEVO for annotation tasks in Section \ref{sec:usecases}.
-We close with the conclusion and future work \ref{sec:conclusionandfuturework}.
+We close with the conclusion and future work in Section \ref{sec:conclusionandfuturework}.